Christmas Tree Chocolate Chip Cookie Cake

 This chocolate chip cookie cake is made from scratch and is a bit of a more cakey cookie.
 It’s still got a nice chewiness to it, but it puffs up a little when baking so it makes a nice “cake” for frosting.
 I LOVE the texture and could not stop eating it!

-How to make a Chocolate Chip Cookie Cake
+How to make a Chocolate Chip Cookie Cake for Christmas

 To make this chocolate chip cookie cake, you’ll start by creaming your butter and sugar together.
 This cookie uses a mix of brown sugar and regular granulated sugar to get a nice, deeper flavor.
 Cream them together until you notice it visibly lighten in color and get nice and fluffy.